Black Walnuts in Pennsylvania: 5 Season, Safety & Identification tips:

 These trees grow wild throughout the Midwest and the eastern United States, including right here in Pennsylvania.

-Did You Know?
-Why They’re Called Black Walnuts:
+Do You Know Why They’re Called Black Walnuts:

 Even though the nuts fall from the tree wrapped in bright green husks, the name Black Walnut comes from what’s underneath.
 The inner shell is extremely dark — deep brown to almost black — and the tree’s bark is darker than other walnut species.
 As the green husk breaks down, it turns black and sticky, staining anything it touches.
 All of that dark color is what gives the Black Walnut its name, not the green outer husk you see on the ground.